Concerning copyrights, please contact:

 |Slightly Silly Stories

-The book contains 32 slightly silly stories about all sorts of happenings.
-In the book, a reader can find a girl that fibbed and fibbed; a princess that loved killing dragons more than anything else; an obedient soldier that conscientiously does everything the General commands until he finally ends up on the Moon...
+The book contains 32 slightly silly stories about all sorts of occurrences.
+There is a girl who fibs and fibs; a princess who loves killing dragons more than anything else; an obedient soldier who does everything his general commands (until he ultimately ends up on the Moon!); and a carrot that has a strange dream about being a cabbage...

 |Tobias, Second Grade

-Tobias is a boy like any other.
-He is eight years old and has many good friends.
-Everybody in his second-grade class is special.
+Tobias is in the second grade.
+Everyone in his class is special.
 Uku owns a pig named Piggly, and his parents have long hair.
-Linda practices ballet and knows the meaning of the word "autograph".
+Linda practices ballet and knows the meaning of the word “autograph”.
 Gregor is smart, but he likes to quarrel.
 Kiril is from Belarus and Pekka is from Finland.
+Otto loves food and Robert likes cars.

 |Mister Bird’s Story